IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 ### Answer Questions

-Questions related to each lab can be found on Google drive.
+Questions related to each programming assignment can be found on Google drive.

-They are graded separately from the lab and due AFTER the lab is due.
+They are graded separately from the programming assignment and they are due AFTER the code is due.

 <hr>

-### Submit Code to Moodle, Turn in Lab Report in Class
+### Submit Code to Moodle, Turn in Submission Form in Class

 Zip the folder and submit via Moodle.
 You can zip the folder by right clicking the icon and choosing to compress it.

-Please complete the lab submission form and hand that in at the next class period.
+Please complete the programming assignment submission form and hand that in at the next class period.

 <hr>

 ### Assessment

-You can earn a maximum of 4 points on this lab.
+You can earn a maximum of 4 points on this assignment.
 Here is the breakdown:
 - 1/2 point for turning it in AND it compiles
 - 1/2 point for Javadocs complete AND compiled (i.e. docs folder is submitted)
 - 3 points for passing the three test cases (meaning they meet the requirements).
-If you have a small error and you can identify the problem, then you can still earn 3 points.
+If you have a minor error that you describe in the submission form, then you may still earn 3 points, depending on the severity of the error.

 If all the code is complete and it compiles, but ANY of the tests do not pass, you will have earned 2 of the 3 points.